blukatdevelopment/FPS_Framework/Planning/README.md

 DONE A dead actor's input handler should ignore all non-menu input.

-**Melee Weapon**
+**DONE Melee Weapon**
 When a swing starts:
 - DONE giving damage should be active.
-- the hand should move to a forward position
+- DONE the hand should move to a forward position
 When a swing ends:
-- Damage should be disabled
+- DONE Damage should be disabled
 - DONE the hand should reset position

 When a swing connects:
-- target should receive damage
+- DONE target should receive damage
-- swing should end
+- DONE swing should end

 A melee weapon should receive collision signals from a hitbox.